 We evaluated over 50 different personal loan companies to find the best personal loans for borrowers with poor to fair credit.
 In our review, we considered the following criteria:

 - Competitive APRs: In most states, the maximum APR for a personal loan is capped at 36%.
-We looked at lenders that offered competitive rates for borrowers, regardless of whether the borrowers had good or bad credit.
+All lenders we evaluated offered rates of 36% or less.
+We also looked for lenders that offered competitive rates based on the borrower’s creditworthiness.

-- Fair fees: Some of the lenders in this list do not charge any fees.
-Of the lenders who do, the fees were reasonable, with origination fees of no more than 6% and late fees no more than $25 or 5% of the monthly past due.
-None of the lenders has prepayment penalties.
+- Fair fees: The fees that lenders charge must be reasonable, with origination fees of no more than 6% and late fees no more than $25 or 5% of the monthly past due.
+None of the lenders has prepayment penalties or application fees.

 - Range of loan amount and terms: All of the lenders on this list let individuals borrow at least $25,000 and offered longer or more flexible repayment options.
 Typical terms were between two to seven years.

 - Transparent rate and fee disclosure: Trustworthy lenders will present rates, fees and loan amounts upfront, instead of requiring you to apply to figure out what the cost of the loan will be.
 Lenders we included in this list all had easy-to-find and transparent rate and fee schedules on their websites.

 - Geographic reach: Most of the lenders on this list are available in at least 40 states across the U.S., making them a better fit for a wide variety of borrowers.

 - Lender credibility: We evaluated the credibility of the lenders on this list based on user reviews, Better Business Bureau (BBB) ratings and the company itself.